Edison0716/DailyIELTS/src/Speaking/每日口语/daily_02_28.md

 ##### A1:

 `Yeah, of course.
-I just watched the Chinese hottest science fiction film The Wandering earth last month, you know its so fantastic!`
+I just watched the Chinese hottest science fiction film The Wandering earth last month,it talks about How the chinese astronaut avoid the earth destoried by Jupiter, you know its so fantastic!`

 ##### A2: